lsst/dp1_lsst_io/docs/products/images/template_coadd.rst

 Description
 ===========

-For DP1 the third of all visit images with the best seeing were used as input images (or the best 12, if fewer than 36 images total).
+For DP1 the one-third of all visit images with the best seeing were used as input images (or the best 12, if there were fewer than 36 images total).
 A mean stacking algorithm, weighted by inverse variance, combines selected exposures.

 Each individual template coadd image covers a single patch of the sky: